morse-simulator/morse/doc/morse/user/multinode/hla.rst

 The HLA multi-node infrastructure is made of a set of nodes, that are communicating all together to perform a simulation.
-In this infrastructure, each node is a MORSE node, i.e. a Blender application that simulates a MORSE scene as classicaly done in a mono-node context.
+In this infrastructure, each node is a MORSE node, i.e. a Blender application that simulates a MORSE scene as classically done in a mono-node context.

 Each node then manages a sub-set of the robots present in the simulated world.
 "Managing a robot" means that the node will export the data of the robot's sensors, and apply the commands of the robot's controller, from classical MORSE middlewares.

-Each node is considering the other robots, that the node is not managing, as *External*: an external robot is not updated by the node itself (robot's components are disbled), but the robot's pose is updated from the HLA infrastructure in order to reflect the robot's pose as it is simulated by its manager node.
+Each node is considering the other robots, that the node is not managing, as *External*: an external robot is not updated by the node itself (robot's components are disabled), but the robot's pose is updated from the HLA infrastructure in order to reflect the robot's pose as it is simulated by its manager node.